Academic Catalog and Handbooks

 PHYS 346 Quantum Mechanics I (4 Credits)

 Foundations of quantum theory, wave packets, Schrödinger's equation in one dimension, raising and lowering operators.
 Formal structure of quantum mechanics.
 Angular momentum and the hydrogen atom.
-Fall.
+Spring alternating years.

 PHYS 348 Advanced Theoretical Physics (2-4 Credits)